What is relevant work experience?

 - Dates you were employed there

-List your most recent work experience at the top of your work experience section, with less recent job titles below (just like how a resume-building software would automatically format such information).
+List your most recent work experience at the top of your work experience section, then go back in reverse-chronological order.

-The more recent the work experience, the higher it should be placed on your resume.
-Follow this format when you write your resume’s work experience section:
+Follow this format when you write your work experience section:

 Company, City, State